Mridvi/business-service-management-api/README.md

 ## Design Highlights
 ### Modular Backend Architecture
 The application separates:
--API routing
+- API routing
--Request and response schemas
+- Request and response schemas
--Database models
+- Database models
--Authentication
+- Authentication
--Authorization
+- Authorization

 This improves maintainability and makes the backend easier to extend.